-Once accounts are ready to go, the company has an easy-to-use trading platform for further investing in crypto by connecting clients to the various coin exchanges.
+Once accounts are ready to go, Bitcoin IRA has an easy-to-use trading platform for further investing in crypto by connecting clients to various coin exchanges.

 Self-directed IRAs like Bitcoin IRA allow clients the flexibility to invest in assets like precious metals and cryptocurrency.

-Using a Bitcoin IRA does have a few notable differences, however.
+Using a Bitcoin IRA does have a few notable differences from traditional IRAs.

-These crypto retirement accounts are also linked up to crypto exchanges that handle any trade of Ethereum Classic, Litecoin, Bitcoin Cash, or any other cryptocurrency you may have an interest in.
+These crypto retirement accounts are also linked up to crypto exchanges that handle any trade of Ethereum, Litecoin, Bitcoin Cash, or any other cryptocurrency you may have an interest in.

 The Ultimate Guide to Crypto IRAs eBook Review

-With any traditional IRA, earnings are able to grow tax-deferred until it comes time to withdraw them at retirement.
+With any traditional IRA, earnings can grow tax-deferred until it comes time to withdraw them at retirement.

 Roth IRAs contain money that’s been pre-taxed, so this money can be removed from a retirement account tax-free when the time comes.

-The dashboard allows investors to add funds to their account, access live pricing, and start trading cryptocurrencies.
+The dashboard allows investors to add funds to their accounts, access live pricing, and start trading cryptocurrencies.